Monaco at the 2014 Winter Olympics: Background

 Monaco first participated in Olympic competition at the 1920 Antwerp Olympics, and have participated in most Summer Olympic Games since.
-The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee in 1 January 1953.
+The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee on 1 January 1953.
 The 1984 Winter Olympics marked Monaco's first participation in the Winter Olympics.
 After the nation made its debut in the 1984 Games, this edition of the Games in 2014 marked the nation's ninth appearance at the Winter Games.

 The 2014 Winter Olympics was held in Sochi held between 7 and 23 February 2014.
 The Monegasque team consisted of five athletes who competed across two sports.
 Olivier Jenot served as the country's flag-bearer during the opening ceremony.
 Rudy Rinaldi carried as the national flag during the closing ceremony.
 Monaco did not win any medal in the Games, and has not won a Winter Olympics medal as of these Games.